 For the best results, you can add a CPU like AMD Ryzen 5900X or the latest Intel Core i9 12900K, Core i7 12700K, or Core i5 12600K.

 Now, let’s talk about the Graphics card and how much does it impact the video editing performance.

 Now, here if you want to increase fps, want to play enabling up to ultra-high settings – pay more on Graphics Card.
 If playing at 1080p – up to 4 GB VRAM GPU would be a fit but higher the resolution, obviously you need more VRAM.

 More powerful the GPU, gaming would be that much smoother.

-It would be a recommendation to spent your money on GPU – when building a Gaming PC.
+It would be a recommendation to spend your money on GPU – when building a Gaming PC.

 You can check our article for choosing the best GPU.

 If you are creating a small video using the apps like Filmora or any other video app – you can edit it easily on integrated GPU or with a basic graphics card like Nvidia GTX 1050Ti or GTX 1650.

 The price difference is too high between mid-tier graphics cards vs the top end but the editing performance is not going to increase in the same proportion.

 Editing complex longer projects with footage from multiple cameras or if you use a lot of titles, transitions, or effects require a top-of-the-line GPU to get the best performance.